koseiohara/sclipple/README.md

 ## Storage

-By default, all data is stored under:
+All data is stored under:

 ```text
 ~/.sclipple/